MattPickard/Project_Portfolio/Fine-Tuning_Techniques_for_Digit_Recognition/README.md

 Overall test accuracy: **99.31%**
 Accuracy for digit 0: **99.69%**

 Experience replay proved to be highly effective at mitigating catastrophic forgetting.
 It preserved model accuracy of the original 1-9 digits while achieving near-perfect accuracy on the new digit 0.
 This approach is ideal when the original or previous training data is still available.
-However, the next two approaches will simulate scenarios where the original training data is no longer available.
+The next two approaches will simulate scenarios where the original training data is no longer available.

 ## Sequential Fine-tuning
 <a name="sequential-fine-tuning"></a>
 **Code:** [**Sequential Fine-tuning**](https://github.com/MattPickard/Project_Portfolio/blob/main/Fine-Tuning_Techniques_for_Digit_Recognition/sequential_fine-tuning.ipynb)

 Sequential fine-tuning represents a more challenging scenario where only new task data (digit 0) is available for training.
-This may be used in situations where the original training data is no longer accessible, presenting a delicate balance training to maximize performance on the new and old tasks.
-Sequential fine-tuning is highly susceptible to catastrophic forgetting, so training only on the new task data like this will often result in a drop in performance on the old tasks.
+This may be used in situations where the original training data is no longer accessible.
+Sequential fine-tuning is highly susceptible to catastrophic forgetting, so it presents a delicate balance between maximizing performance on the new task and preserving performance on the old tasks.

 Similar to the experience replay experiment, I froze all but the last 2 dense layers and the output layer.
 Then hyperparameter optimization was performed using an Optuna study to find the optimal learning rate and number of epochs.
 It's worth noting that this introduces slight data leakage, as the number of epochs and learning rate were optimized while maximizing the test set accuracy.
-In a real-world scenario, a separate validation set should be used, and early stopping can then be implemented using that validation set instead of hyperparameter tuning these values.
+In a real-world scenario, a separate validation set should be used, and early stopping can be implemented using the validation set.

 ### **Results:**
 Overall test accuracy: **98.22%**